Marina Satti: 2023–2025: Eurovision Song Contest 2024, P.O.P. and POP TOO

-On 25 April 2025, she released her second studio album POP TOO which is the sequel to P.O.P. Ιt contains 10 songs which are, “Anatoli” (4x platinum), “Lola”(platinum), “Epano Sto Trapezi” (platinum), “Ela Ela” with Saske (2x platinum), “Autokinhto”, “Blouzaki”(platinum),”Kavourakia” with Locomondo, “Bye Bye” with Negros Tou Moria, “I Gaga!” and “POP” with Tso.The songs Lola and Epano Sto Trapezi became No 1, making Satti the only Greek female artist to have two No 1 hits, on YouTube for 2025.
-"Lola" reached number 55 on the YouTube World Charts.
-POP TOO, is the bestselling album by a female Greek artist for 2025 and reached charts in more than 50 countries.
+On 25 April 2025, she released her second studio album POP TOO, which is the sequel to P.O.P. Ιt contains 10 songs: "Anatoli" (4× platinum), "Lola" (platinum), "Epano Sto Trapezi" (platinum), "Ela Ela" with Saske (2× platinum), "Autokinhto", "Blouzaki" (platinum), "Kavourakia" with Locomondo, "Bye Bye" with Negros Tou Moria, "I Gaga!" and "POP" with Tso.
+The songs "Lola" and "Epano Sto Trapezi" became number one, making Satti the only Greek female artist to have two number one hits, on YouTube for 2025.
+"Lola”, reached number 55 on the YouTube World Charts and was nominated for the Best Cinematography in a Video – Newcomer Award, at the 2025 UK Music Video Awards.
+POP TOO was the bestselling album by a female Greek artist for 2025 and reached charts in more than 50 countries.
+Satti followed this with a three-month European tour.